enter-opy/respire-ai/README.md

-<h1>credits</h1>
-@steveaugustine & Vivek Vijayan
+# Pneumonia Detection
 ## Usage

-To use the Pneumonia Detection tool, follow these steps:
+To use Pneumonia Detection tool, follow these steps:

 1. **Go to the Web App**: Visit [pneumonia-detection-seven.vercel.app](https://pneumonia-detection-seven.vercel.app).
 2. **Upload an X-ray Image**: